-Your credit score is a three-digit number based on information collected through the three major credit bureaus: Equifax, TransUnion, and Experian.
+Your credit score is a three-digit number based on information collected by the three major credit bureaus: Equifax, TransUnion, and Experian.
 Credit bureaus are agencies that collect, update, and store information about your credit history.

 To calculate your score, FICO analyzes several factors related to how you use credit.

 The term “credit utilization” refers to how often you use the credit that lenders extend to you.
-It’s based on the amount spent against your credit limit.
-If you max out your cards every month, you have a high utilization rate.
+It’s based on the amount you spend against your credit limit.
+If you max out your cards every month, chances are that you will have a high utilization rate.

 Too much debt will drive up your credit utilization rate and ultimately bring down your score.
-People with the best credit scores have credit utilization rates of less than 10%.
+People with the best credit scores have credit utilization rates that are less than 10%.
 Your credit utilization accounts for 30% of your FICO score.

-Length of Credit History
+Length of credit history

 Your recent activity includes anything you’ve done on your credit report in the last three to six months.
 From applying for new lines of credit to paying off accounts, credit score calculators put more weight on your most recent credit activity.
 Your recent activity makes up about 10% of your FICO score.